This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Hazard, Use more caution.

 Hazardous, contains cobalt.
 Monona Rossol has information on cobalt pigments available through her site as well as the Artist's Guide to Health and Safety.
 CAMEO also comments on some of the toxic effects of cobalt.
 We are not toxicologists nor safety experts so please consult the relevant authorities and also SDS.
-Treat all pigments and paints with studio safety protocols.
+More information may also be found on artiscreation.com. all pigments and paints with studio safety protocols.

 Dry Time